Globski/alx-system_engineering-devops/0x09-web_infrastructure_design/1-distributed_web_infrastructure.md

 - **Example**: If you have two load balancers (L1 and L2) in an Active-Passive setup, L1 handles all traffic while L2 remains in standby mode.
 If L1 fails, L2 will take over and start handling the traffic.

 ## How a database Primary-Replica (Master-Slave) cluster works
+Implementing a primary-replica (master-slave) database cluster can provide redundancy and failover capabilities, reducing the risk of data loss and improving availability.

 ## What is the difference between the Primary node and the Replica node in regard to the application
 The primary node handles all write operations such as inserts, updates, and deletes.